|Mom and baby and auntie bushbucks visit each day.|

-This morning upon awakening, for some odd reason, it felt like Sunday when in fact it is Wednesday, a perfect day to head to Kruger.
+For some odd reason, this morning upon awakening, it felt like Sunday when in fact, it is Wednesday, a perfect day to head to Kruger.
 There’s always less traffic mid-week when many holidaymakers have left the area to return to their homes after a long weekend.

 |Occasionally, they groom one another.|

-There are no words to describe how much dust enters the house on a daily basis.
-The entire garden area consists of dry dusty soil with no grass, no shrubs and no vegetation other than the bush surrounding the property.
+There are no words to describe how much dust enters the house daily.
+The entire garden area consists of dry, dusty soil with no grass, no shrubs, and no vegetation other than the property’s bush.

-Every animal’s activities from guinea fowls scratching the ground to zebra’s heavy-footed hooves result in layers upon layers of dust covering every floor, counter and surface on the veranda and inside the house.
+Every animal’s activities, from guinea fowls scratching the ground to zebra’s heavy-footed hooves, resulting in layers upon layers of dust covering every floor, counter, and surface on the veranda and inside the house.

 |Our favorite bushbucks come to call each day, standing at the bottom of the steps waiting for pellets, carrots, and apples.|

-Yesterday, before she left Martha cleaned and dusted the entire house.
-This morning, once again all the tabletops and surfaces were covered with a visible layer of dust.
+Yesterday, before she left, Martha cleaned and dusted the entire house.
+Once again, all the tabletops and surfaces were covered with a visible layer of dust this morning.
 This is “the bush.”
 This is what it’s like.